imsamuel/tpbus/README.md

-# A REST API for the timings of the bus services at Temasek Polytechnic
+# A REST API for the timings of the bus services at Temasek Polytechnic *EDIT: CORS enabled!

 ## Preface